makandra/spreewald/README.md

   Example:

       Then I should see an element ".panel"
+      Then I should see the element ".panel"
       Then I should not see an element ".sidebar"
-      Then I should see the an element ".twitter-timeline"
+      Then I should not see the element ".sidebar"

-* **Then I should (not )?see an element for ...**
+* **Then I should (not )?see (an|the) element for ...**

   Check that an element with the given [selector alias](https://github.com/makandra/spreewald/blob/master/examples/selectors.rb) is present on the page.

   Example:

       Then I should see an element for the panel
+      Then I should see the element for the panel
-      Then I should not an element for the sidebar Then I should see an element for the Twitter timeline
+      Then I should not see an element for the sidebar Then I should not see the element for the sidebar